CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/filter/filter.readme.vue.md

-The Vue Component implementation provides data binding and reactivity.
-The reactivity is based on events emitted on the individual filters on click.
-The [Vue Filter](#vue-filter) and [Vue Filter Multi](#vue-filter-multi) can be imported from this path in your main script and added to the Vue instance before your application declaration:
+The [Vue Filter](#vue-filter) and [Vue Filter Multi](#vue-filter-multi) can be imported from the paths below in your main script and added to the Vue instance before your application declaration:

     import FilterVue from 'src/components/filter/filter.vue';
     import FilterMultiVue from 'src/components/filter/filter-multi.vue';